Coaching

 We're all living through unprecedented disruption and change right now.
 Most of it isn't new — humans have moved through upheaval before.
 But the pace, the scale, the uncertainty of this particular moment are landing hard on people who were already told they have an anxiety disorder.

-The work is twofold.
+The work is essentially twofold.
 First, understanding what's actually happening in your brain — how threat shows up and gets interpreted, how and why your nervous system reaches for the same response again and again.
 Then, building a more effective response.
 One in alignment with who you want to consistently be, instead of grappling with one reaction or discomfort after another.
 One that keeps your mind open and your critical thinking engaged when everything around you is asking you to react.

 We are definitely in this together.
 We can stay steady, clear, and resourceful for ourselves and the people around us — by keeping our eyes wide open and our feet on the ground as the world goes through its process.